mrgrnl/Development-Methods-of-Applied-Intelligent-Software-Systems/README.md

 # Riga Technical University - Development Methods of Applied Intelligent Software Systems project
-This project, a practical task developed as part of an RTU course, implements a k-Nearest Neighbors classifier to analyse purchasing behaviour and predict whether a customer will generate revenue.
+This project, a practical task given as part of an RTU course, implements a k-Nearest Neighbors classifier to analyse purchasing behaviour and predict whether a customer will generate revenue.

 ## Project structure